I am a qualified and experienced BACP accredited counsellor, supervisor and systemic practitioner working in private practice in South East London.

-In addition to my private practice my roles have included;
+In addition to my private practice my roles have included / include;

-Over 6 years with one of the UK’s leading sight loss charities in the role of senior counsellor & service coordinator for their BACP accredited counselling service.
-I held shared responsibility for the management of a team of qualified counsellors and trainees on placement and for the provision of training.
+Senior Counsellor / Service Coordinator for over 6 years with one of the UK’s leading sight loss charities, holding shared responsibility for the management of a team of qualified counsellors and trainees on placement and for the provision of training

-Employment with a BACP accredited counselling service in West London, providing clinical assessments and both time limited and long-term counselling for clients referred though the NHS Improving Access to Psychological Therapies programme (IAPT) and providing clinical supervision for counsellors on placement.
+Counsellor, Clinical Assessor and Supervisor at a BACP accredited counselling service in West London supporting clients referred though the NHS Improving Access to Psychological Therapies programme (IAPT)

-Supervision for counsellors on placement in a local community counselling service and consultant / group facilitator for a small charity supportive people living with a neurological disorder.
+Group facilitator for a small charity supporting people living with a neurological disorder.